guillec/ambi/README.md

 After this, Ambi will start spitting out some mad notes and chords... s/he is the artist, do not judge.

+## Why would I used this?

+I can think of a two good reason why this tool is helpful.

+1. You get a looper pedal for free.
+If you are like me and use your looper pedal at the beginning of your signal chain, Ambi replaces it.
+So not you can use that looper in other parts of your signal.

+2. No need to think about what to play today, just let Ambi handle it for you.
+This lets you focus on the processing of sound.

 ## Examples

 Here are three examples of what you can do with Ambi.
 Please send me a link to any collaboration you might do with Ambi.